Looking back on our history of providing “traditional” BVFLS work, we’ve enjoyed the long-time luxury of complacency.

 - There are three 3-week sprints covering the Create, Market, and Sales modules.

-- Each sprint will include 3 “working” calls and 1 weekly Q&A/catch-up call.
+- Each sprint includes 3 “working” calls and 1 weekly Q&A/catch-up call, if needed.

-- All calls will be recorded so that you can go back and watch them as many times as you need to (and in case you cannot attend a live call).
+- All calls are recorded so that you can go back and watch them as many times as you need to (and in case you cannot attend a live call).

 - You get all of the frameworks, templates, and tools you need to create, market, and sell your MVS.

-- All of the resources will be stored in Dropbox so you will have permanent access to the materials.
+- All of the resources are stored in Dropbox so you will have permanent access to the materials.

-- Access to me via email or text message throughout the program AND for 30 days thereafter.
+- You have access to me via email or text message throughout the program AND for 30 days thereafter.

-- Plus peer support in a Practice Development MVS Facebook group.
+- Plus get peer support in a private Practice Development MVS Facebook group.